FreeCAD/FreeCAD-documentation/wiki/ModernUI_Workbench.md

 -   Each workbench has its ribbon tab.
 -   **Modern UI** ribbon tab replaces the top-level menu.
 -   Activating a workbench\'s ribbon tab shows groups of the workbench\'s tools.
--   Panels such as **Combo View** are collapsed/expanded upon mouse-over.
+-   Panels such as [Combo View](Combo_view.md) are collapsed/expanded upon mouse-over.

 ## References

 -   Author: Hakan Seven
--   Source code on github: <https://github.com/HakanSeven12/Modern-UI>
+-   Source code on github: [Source code Modern-UI](https://github.com/HakanSeven12/Modern-UI)

 ## Limitations and Troubleshooting